-The indigenous people of South America have long bolstered their physical and mental endurance with coca leaves; and early 20th-century Europeans used cocaine to sharpen their wits.
 The question is whether there are drugs that can relieve emotional or psychological problems effectively and reliably, without debilitating side effects.
 Historically, humans have relied on a panoply of drugs to remedy emotional concerns.
 Our Victorian-era ancestors used opiates (eg, laudanum) to minimize anxiety, melancholia and sleep problems.
 Opiates are still acknowledged as the most effective defense against pain – and also anxiety, in limited circumstances (eg, routine colonoscopy).
 The indigenous people of South America have long bolstered their physical and mental endurance with coca leaves; and early 20th-century Europeans (such as Sigmund Freud) used its derivative, cocaine, to sharpen their wits.
 Self-actualization, presumably an overall boon to mental health, has been enhanced with natural psychedelics (eg, peyote, ayahuasca) throughout the Americas for at least 1,000 years.
 And the youth of more recent times (re)discovered the value of cannabis in extending their aesthetic, social, even intellectual horizons.

 But these drugs are almost universally banned.
 To use them as correctives for psychological concerns is anathema to Western medicine, and to society at large.
 They’re for getting high, not for getting well, and their use is met with repudiation and punishment.